alexk99/the_router/bras/bras_howto_eng.md

 # 8. Configuration of the redirecting unauthorized users traffic to a site

-Traffic redirection is implemented via PBR mechanism (Policy based routing) and described in the <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management.md#Управление-трафиком-заблокированных-подписчиков">Control traffic of unauthorised user</a>
+Traffic redirection is implemented via PBR mechanism (Policy based routing) and described in the <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#unauthorised-subscribers-traffic-control">Unauthorised subscribers traffic control</a>

 # 9. NAT configuration